caradryanl/caradryanl.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: University of Southern California, Ph.D.
-Student in Computer Science
+subtitle: Ph.D.
+Student in Computer Science, <a href='https://www.usc.edu/'>University of Southern California</a>.

 profile:
   align: left